MagnusLevein/Temac/MANUAL.md

 <strong><.></strong>
 </pre>

-If *variable* does not exist, it is created.
-If it already exists, it is replaced.
+If *variable* does not exist, it will be created.
+If it already exists, it will be replaced.

+Temac does not technically distinguish between data and macro variables.
+The reason for the different assignment syntax is that code in a macro variable is not evaluated until the macro is invoked, whereas code in a variable assignment (expressions with `=`) is evaluated immediately during assignment.

 Temac, in fact, does not make any real difference between data variables and macro variables.
 The reason for different assignment syntax is, that the code in a macro